survivejs/webpack-book/manuscript/appendices/01_comparison.md

-# Webpack Compared

-You can understand better why webpack's approach is powerful by putting it into a historical context.
+# Comparison of Build Tools

 Back in the day, it was enough to concatenate some scripts together.
 Times have changed, though, and now distributing your JavaScript code can be a complicated endeavor.
 This problem has escalated with the rise of single page applications (SPAs).
 They tend to rely on many hefty libraries.

 For this reason, there are multiple strategies on how to load them.
 You could load them all at once or consider loading libraries as you need them.
 Webpack supports many of these sorts of strategies.

 The popularity of Node and [npm](https://www.npmjs.com/), its package manager, provide more context.
 Before npm became popular, it was hard to consume dependencies.
 There was a period when people developed frontend specific package managers, but npm won in the end.
 Now dependency management is easier than before, although there are still challenges to overcome.